nbarbettini/Intro-Web-Series/Day 3/README.md

 </body>
 ```

-Now, you can take the code that asked for a name and integrate it with the code that is put into this file.
+Now, you can take the code that asked for a name and copy it into this file.
 ```javascript

 function greetMe(name) {